 A dental implant can help prevent bone loss that occurs when a tooth is missing.
-A significant benefit of dental implants is that they can replace a missing tooth without involving adjacent teeth.
-And dental implants can be used to replace one, two, or an entire set of missing teeth.
+A significant benefit of dental implants in Philadelphia, PA is that they can replace a missing tooth without involving adjacent teeth.
+Dr. Doray uses dental implants to replace one, two, or an entire set of missing teeth.

 Why Choose Dr. Pamela Doray for Dental Implants?

 Dr. Pamela Doray has been restoring dental implants in Philadelphia, PA for patients since 1986.
 In addition to her clinical experience, Dr. Doray is an educator for Biomet 3i, the third largest dental implant company in the world, which allows her to teach and mentor dentists who are learning to provide implant care.